 Please see the ETS (Educational Testing Service) website (www.ets.org) for scoring information.

 Your application will be reviewed with your self-reported scores until your official scores are received.
 The review of your application will not be affected by a delay in receiving official scores.

 Is it okay if my Subject GRE or TOEFL scores arrive after the application deadline?

-You must have taken the exams before the application deadline.
-Ideally you will be able to provide your self-reported scores on the application before you submit it.
+Ideally you will have taken the exam before the application deadline so that you will be able to provide your self-reported scores on the application.
 If you do not know your scores before the application deadline, you can indicate your test date on the application and answer “No” for “I have complete score information.”
-You will then need to send your self-reported scores to firstname.lastname@example.org as soon as you know them so that they can be added to your application.
+You will then need to send your self-reported scores to mathgradadmissions [at] stanford.edu as soon as you know them so that they can be added to your application.

 Yes.
 You must submit a complete application and application materials each time you apply to the PhD program.
 This includes letters of recommendation, test scores, and transcripts.